kubernetes/kubernetes/docs/design/secrets.md

 There are two fundamentally different use-cases for access to secrets:

 1. CRUD operations on secrets by their owners
-2. Read-only access to the secrets needed for a particular node by the kubelet
+2. Read-only access to the secrets needed for a particular node by the lmktfylet

 ### Use-Case: CRUD operations by owners